susam/dosage/README.md

 [DOSBOX]: http://www.dosbox.com/download.php?main=1

-The following list contains the copyright details of all software in this directory.
+The following list contains the copyright and other details of all software in this directory:

 * games/bricks
   - URL: https://www.myabandonware.com/game/bricks-1qf